Princeton Tigers football: National championships

 Princeton has won 28 national championships from NCAA-designated major selectors.
-Although they do not compete in the NCAA Division I Football Bowl Subdivision, they maintain claims to titles won at the highest level at the time, with retroactive championships for the 19th century, in which Princeton was declared champion for 20 different seasons in a 30-year span from 1869 to 1899.
-All except the last title were won in the era prior to the Associated Press poll selecting champions starting in 1936, with the final national championship claim coming from a different poll than the Associated Press.
-On some occasions, Princeton shared a championships with other teams, with as many as four other teams claiming a championship for certain years, such as 1922, when six teams were given a title in some form with only one tie separating the five unbeaten teams including Princeton.
+Although they do not compete in the NCAA Division I Football Bowl Subdivision (FBS), they maintain claims to titles won at the highest level at the time, with retroactive championships for the 19th century, in which Princeton was declared champion for 20 different seasons in a 30-year span from 1869 to 1899.
+All except the last title were won in the era prior to the Associated Press (AP) poll selecting champions starting in 1936, with the final national championship claim coming from a different poll than the AP.
+On some occasions, Princeton shared a championship with other teams, with as many as four other teams claiming a championship for certain years, such as 1922, when six teams were given a title in some form with only one tie separating the five unbeaten teams including Princeton.
 Princeton claims all 28 titles.